grantchen/bynar/progress.md

 Wednesday, 2023/09/06
 - Refactor the gip package and add unit tests (done).
+- Accounts service handler add gip and checkout providers for verify email and card.

 Tuesday, 2023/09/05
 - implement some interfaces of google identity platform.